SIT30821 Certificate III in Commercial Cookery

 Credit Transfer Credit Transfer can be granted for equivalent units from accredited qualifications.
 Please discuss during enrolment.

-To be awarded the SIT30821 Certificate III in Commercial Cookery qualification, learners must be deemed competent in 25 units of competency, as specified in the SIT Tourism, Travel and Hospitality Training Package qualification rules, which include:
+To be awarded the SIT30821 Certificate III in Commercial Cookery qualification, learners must be deemed competent in 25 units of competency, as specified in the Accounting Resources and Training Package qualification rules, which include:

 • Twenty (20) Core Units